timClicks/wordpress/README.markdown

 ### Step 9.
 Open Your Wordpress Blog

-  1. Go to your Engine Yard AppCloud Dashboard, then click on the **HTTP** link.
+  1. Now you're ready to click on the **HTTP** link in your environment.
   2. You can start to setup your Wordpress blog.
 Enjoy!

 ## Explanation of Non-Wordpress Files